Brading: The old port

-The Town Hall
+The Old Town Hall

-A historic Old Town Hall stands near to the church.
-The New Town Hall dates from 1903.
-There is no record of the earliest Town Hall, but an entry in The Court Leet Book 1729 refers to the assessment of one shilling rate, and also a subscription towards building a new Town Hall, Market House and Prison.
-In 1730 an extra 3d was added to the rate for the Town Hall.
+The Old Town Hall stands near to the church.
+There is no record of the earliest Town Hall, but an entry in The Court Leet Book 1729 refers to the assessment of one shilling rate, and also a subscription towards building a new Town Hall, Market House and Prison, so it is likely it was completed around 1730.
 This new building remained until 1876 when it was restored to its present state, and then contained the Free Town Library.
-Before the building of the first school in 1823, the children were taught in the Town Hall, and it was also used for Mother's Meetings.
-The Town Trust now owns the building.

-Brading was formerly the testing place for weights & measures for all of East Wight and these standards are still kept in the upper building together with the Town Charter.

 The Bull Ring

-Set in the ground outside the new Town Hall (1903), there is an iron bullring which was once used to secure a bull whilst it was being baited by dogs.
+Set in the ground outside the New Town Hall (1903), there is an iron bullring which was once used to secure a bull whilst it was being baited by dogs.
 According to the diaries of Sir John Oglander, the Governor of the Isle of Wight would donate 5 guineas for the purchase of the bull to be baited; the meat was afterwards donated to the poor of the town.
 The Mayor attended this ceremony in full regalia and a dog, known as the Mayor's Dog, would be decked with coloured ribbons and set on the bull after the proclamation had been made.

 A large wooden carving of a bull decorates the Bullring.
 This is by local artist Paul Sivell.
 Another of his works is an approximately 10-foot wooden statue of the goddess Diana positioned in the woods above Brading at Kelly's Copse entitled "For Camilla".
-This commemorates a recent murder of a Danish exchange student by a sex attacker from Gosport.
+This commemorates the murder of a Danish exchange student by a sex attacker from Gosport in 2002.
 Many local people have added plastic flowers and stuffed toys as tribute.

 The Town Gun

 The town possesses a gun.
 It is a brass piece, made in 1549 by the Owine Brothers, John and Robert, so that the town might be defended from French invasion.
 The gun was never used in action, but was taken to the top of Brading Down in 1832 so that it could be fired to celebrate the passing of the Reform Bill.
 Unfortunately it exploded and split, putting a stop to celebrations for the day.
-In the 1950s, it was stolen from the "Gunne House" behind St. Mary's Church and was found in a sale room in Kent.
-It was returned, however, not to the town, but to the Oglanders at Nunwell House, where it remains beneath Fanny Oglander's bedroom window.
-The Town Trust has asked for it back, but Fanny Oglander has said that security arrangements should be improved and the matter remains unresolved.
+It is currently kept at the coach house at Nunwell House.